LASRIDOR/Problem-Of-Selection/README.md

 313 Kevin Durant
 2

 It is an input of three people, with the sort key being their ID number, and the name being their satellite data.
-In this example, the first in the classification is, 118 the second 132 and the third.313 The user is interested in the second in the classification, i.e. 2 = k.
+In this example, the first in sorting is 118 the second 132 and the third 313.
+The user is interested in two sorting, i.e. 2 = k.

-2. Run each of the three functions described above on the data series and you will receive From each function the number of comparisons performed and the size of the k k organ size.
+2.Run each of the three functions described above on the data series and you will get from each function the number of comparisons made and the size of the k k organ.

-3. Print on the screen the key and data of the person who is the organ, k and number The comparisons performed by each of the three functions, in the following format:
+3. Print out on the screen the key and data of the person who is the k organ, and the number of comparisons made by each of the three functions, in the following format:

 132 Lebron James